Correlation between multiple scattering angle and ionization energy loss for fast electrons: Moderate energy transfers. Large-thickness and large- approximations

-As Figs. \ref{fig:PlotZ1}c, \ref{fig:PlotZ3}c, and more clearly Fig. \ref{fig:MPEL-Theta} indicate, the increase of $\Theta$ induces a \emph{nonmonotonic} variation of location of the point $\lambda_m(\Theta)$, in which $F(\Theta,\lambda)$ as a function of $\lambda$ reaches its maximum ($\Theta$-dependent MPEL), i.e.,
+As Figs. \ref{fig:PlotZ1}c, \ref{fig:PlotZ3}c, and more clearly Fig. \ref{fig:MPEL-Theta} demonstrate, the increase of $\Theta$ leads to a \emph{nonmonotonic} variation of location of the point $\lambda_m(\Theta)$, in which $F(\Theta,\lambda)$ as a function of $\lambda$ reaches its maximum ($\Theta$-dependent most probable energy loss), i.e., obeys condition